Biomedical Science (with Foundation Year)

 We take a student-centred approach to learning.
 You'll get one-to-one guidance and individual feedback and we'll guide and encourage you to learn independently, using a mix of lectures, seminars and tutorials.

 Your practical learning will culminate in an independent research project to seek new biomedical knowledge.
-You'll work on this in your final year with a project supervisor and potentially their research team.
+You'll work on this in Ffinal year with a project supervisor and potentially their research team.

-Your tutors are all engaged in research, working across the range of disciplines encompassed by biomedical sciences.
+You'll work with tutors who are leading biomedical science specialists, engaged in research across the whole spectrum of related disciplines.
 They'll support your learning and encourage you to develop as a biomedical scientist.

 See our full glossary of learning and teaching terms.